VRSEN/agency-swarm/docs/advanced-usage/agencies.md

 Here are the primary benefits of using an Agency, instead of an individual agent:

-1. **Less halluconations**: When agents are part of an agency, they can supervise one another and recover from mistakes or unexpected circumstances.
+1. **Fewer hallucinations**: When agents are part of an agency, they can supervise one another and recover from mistakes or unexpected circumstances.
-2. **More complex tasks**: The more agents you add, the longer the seqeunce of actions they can perfrom before retuning the result back to the user.
+2. **More complex tasks**: The more agents you add, the longer the sequence of actions they can perform before returning the result back to the user.
 3. **Scalability**: As the complexity of your integration increases, you can keep adding more and more agents.

     !!! tip
-        It is recommended to start from as few agents as possible, fine tune them until they are working as expected, and only then add new agents to the agency.
+        It is recommended to start with as few agents as possible, fine-tune them until they are working as expected, and only then add new agents to the agency.
 If you add too many agents at first, it will be difficult to debug and understand what is going on.

 ## Communication Flows

 Unlike all other frameworks, communication flows in Agency Swarm are **not hierarchical** or **sequential**.
 Instead, they are **uniform**.
 You can define them however you want.
 But keep in mind that they are established from left to right inside the `agency_chart`.
-So, in the example below, the CEO can initiate communication and send tasks to the Developer and the Virtual Assistant, and they can respond in to him in the same thread, but the Developer or the VA cannot initiate a conversation and assign tasks to the CEO.
+So, in the example below, the CEO can initiate communication and send tasks to the Developer and the Virtual Assistant, and they can respond back to him in the same thread, but the Developer or the VA cannot initiate a conversation and assign tasks to the CEO.
 You can add as many levels of communication as you want.

 ```python
 from agency_swarm import Agency